 Hopefully you have a few ideas for host family gifts now.
 Remember that they don’t have to be fancy or expensive.
 In fact, if hand-made presents can be even more meaningful if you’re able to create something small like an ornament that represents where you’re from, or some kind of hands-on activity you can do together with the family (like cooking).

-If you have other ideas, we’d love to hear them.
+If you have other ideas for American gifts to take overseas, we’d love to hear them.
 Please share your homestay gift advice in the comments below!

 Like this post?
 Pin it for later or share with a friend!